Xceptance/xlt-documentation/content/en/xtc/045-organizations.md

 If you want to add multiple users at once, simply paste a list of e-mail addresses (separated by comma, newline or space).
 All users will be assigned the same role.

 Explicitly assigning organization members is usually not necessary in your daily work, as organization membership and roles are assigned implicitly by [adding and removing project members](../050-projects/#adding-and-removing-project-members).

+### Organization Configuration

+In _Configuration_, you may edit the name, short name and description of your organization as well as upload an organization logo (which will also be displayed when the organization is shown in the list on the Dashboard page).

+{{% permission role="organization administrator" %}}